JakubPonulak/DataStructures/study.md

 - Programs can be beneficial, but can also be used in harmful ways (street cameras can take pictures of people without their permission if they are hacked)
 - Computing can have negative health effects (dopamine spikes, addiction, etc.)
+- Flowcharts & Unified Modeling Language - different styles of coding, used to model procedures (what they will do).

 **Actions:**
 1. Social Media can be used for communication and entertainment, but can also harm people emotionally